Loading

 Sir Henry Vane (baptised 26 March 1613 – 14 June 1662), often referred to as Harry Vane and Henry Vane the Younger to distinguish him from his father, Henry Vane the Elder, was an English politician, statesman, and colonial governor.
 He was briefly present in North America, serving one term as the governor of the Massachusetts Bay Colony, and supported the creation of Roger Williams' Rhode Island Colony and Harvard College.
 A proponent of religious tolerance, as governor, he defended Anne Hutchinson and her right to teach religious topics in her home which put him in direct conflict with the Puritan leaders in the Massachusetts Colony.
 He returned to England after losing re-election and eventually, Hutchinson was banned from the colony.

 He was a leading Parliamentarian during the English Civil War and worked closely with Oliver Cromwell.
 He played no part in the execution of King Charles I, and refused to take oaths that expressed approval of the act.
 Vane served on the Council of State that functioned as the government executive during the Interregnum, but split with Cromwell over issues of governance and removed himself from power when Cromwell dissolved Parliament in 1653.
-He returned to power during the short-lived Commonwealth period in 1659–1660.
+He returned to power during the short-lived Commonwealth period from 1659–1660.
 His fight for government reform, a constitution, and civil and religious liberties made him a man "too dangerous to let live" in King Charles II's view.
-Therefore, he was arrested under orders from King Charles II following his restoration to the throne.
-After long debate, Vane was exempted from the Indemnity and Oblivion Act, and was thus denied amnesty granted to most people for their roles in the Civil War and Interregnum.
+As such, he was arrested under orders from Charles II following his restoration to the throne.
+After a long debate, Vane was exempted from the Indemnity and Oblivion Act, and was thus denied the amnesty granted to most people for their roles in the Civil War and Interregnum.

 Vane was recognised by his political peers as a competent administrator and a wily and persuasive negotiator and politician.
 His politics was driven by a desire for religious tolerance in an era when governments were used to establish official churches and suppress dissenting views.
 Although his views were in a small minority, he was able to successfully build coalitions to advance his agenda.
 His actions contributed to both the rise and downfall of the English Commonwealth.
 His books and pamphlets written on political and religious subjects are still analysed today.
 His writing A Healing Question advocated for a constitutional convention pre-dating the American Constitutional Convention by over a century.
 Vane is remembered in Massachusetts and Rhode Island as an early champion of freedom.